-Whereas the 2008 facility required the commercial paper be rated A-1/P-1 by a major rating agency (recognized statistical rating organization or NRSO) the new facility will permit a one time purchase of A-2/P-2/F-2 rated paper that was outstanding on March 17, 2020.
-Otherwise, the purchased commercial paper must be rated A-1/P-1/F-1.
+Whereas the 2008 facility required the commercial paper be rated A-1/P-1 by a major rating agency (recognized statistical rating organization or NRSO) the new facility will permit a one time purchase of A-2/P-2/F-2 rated paper, if the issuer was rated A-1/P-1 on March 17, 2020.2 Such purchase would be limited to the amount of commercial paper the issuer had outstanding "the day before it was downgraded."3 Otherwise, the purchased commercial paper must be rated A-1/P-1/F-1.
 As with the 2008 facility, commercial paper rated by more than one NRSO must receive the minimum rating from at least 2 NRSOs.

-Also similar to the 2008 facility, purchases of commercial paper from any issuer are limited to the largest amount of commercial paper such issuer had outstanding during the one year period from March 16, 2019, to March 16, 2020 (i.e., the day before the facility was announced)2 minus the amount of such paper held by investors other than the SPV (i.e., the SPV is only intended to support the issuer maintaining total CP funding up to its largest amount of such funding during the 1 year plus one day period preceding March 17, 2020).3
+Also similar to the 2008 facility, purchases of commercial paper from any issuer are limited to the largest amount of commercial paper such issuer had outstanding during the one year period from March 16, 2019, to March 16, 2020 (i.e., the day before the facility was announced)4 minus the amount of such paper held by investors other than the SPV (i.e., the SPV is only intended to support the issuer maintaining total CP funding up to its largest amount of such funding during the 1 year plus one day period preceding March 17, 2020).5

-The interest rate for loans under the CPFF will be 2% plus the overnight index swap (OIS) rate, and each issuer using the facility will be required to pay a fee equal to 0.10% of the maximum amount of commercial paper it had outstanding during the one year and 1 day period described above (i.e.,

-10bps on the maximum amount of CP the SPV can purchase from that issuer).
+The interest rate for commercial paper purchases under the CPFF will be 1.10% plus the overnight index swap (OIS) rate, except that commercial paper rated A2/P2/F2 at the time of purchase will be purchased at the same 2% spread over OIS as for all purchase under the original pricing announced on March 18, 2020,6 and each issuer using the facility will be required to pay a fee equal to 0.10% of the maximum amount of commercial paper it had outstanding during the one year and 1 day period described above (i.e., 10bps on the maximum amount of CP the SPV can purchase from that issuer).